TheArcadeStriker/markdown-writing/H2Overdrive.md

 While explaining how the boosters you choose to pick can influence the lines you take on the race [beyond the fact that if you are clearly aiming at one and miss it, you're screwed], there's a THIRD booster pickup exclusive to H2Overdrive: The **Super Boost**.

-Visible as a yellow pickup, either at plain sight in an alternate path or hiding behind a well-timed jump or shortcut, these don't add more seconds to your boost gauge, but instead temporarily grants you a superpowered boost that will last as long as you don't use it up entirely.
+Visible aThis is a yellow pickup, either at plain sight in an alternate path or hiding behind a well-timed jump or shortcut, these don't add more seconds to you that temporarily grants access to a Super bBoost gauge, but instead temporarily grants you a superpowered boost that will last as long as you don't use it up entirely.

-...Except that the Super Boost gauge usually depletes **way** faster than a full Boost Gauge despite looking the game, can only be refueled with another Super Boost pickup, and once you use it up, you're back to the normal boost, although you'll keep the boost gauge you had before the pickup [as well as still get normal boost stored if you grab normal pickups while you have the Super Boost active].
+...Except that the Super Boost gauge usually until you deplete it.

+It depletes **way** faster than a full Boost Gauge despite looking the game, can only be refueled with another Super Boost pickup, and once you use it up, you're back to the normal boost, although.

+The upside is that any normal boost you had before you'll keep the boost gauge you had before the pickup [as well as still get normal boost stored if you grab normal pickups while you have the Super Boost active].

 However, there's a very good reason for the Super Boost to be rare and much faster to waste if reckless.
 The boost itself is very fast-acting and goes faster than the normal boost, obviously...but its when you use it mid-air when you notice how broken it can be.